aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

 Choose *TicketReplicateFunction* as the Function, reduce the batch size to *1*, ensure the *Enable* box is checked and then click **Create**

+**IMPORTANT** Ensure you actually select the correct Lambda function here - it will default to *SXRHealthCheckFunction* if you don't.

 ![Create Trigger Dialogue](images/ddb-create-trigger.png)